* This is the Consumer Version. *

 Doctors suspect myasthenia gravis in people with episodes of weakness, especially when the eye or facial muscles are affected or when weakness increases with use of the affected muscles and disappears with rest.

 Because coolness and rest lessen weakness due to myasthenia, doctors may apply an ice pack to the person's eyes or ask the person to lie quietly in a dark room for a few minutes with eyes closed.
-If weakness lessens, doctors suspect myasthenia gravis.
+This test is usually done only if the person's eyelids are obviously drooping.
+If the eyelids droop less after the test, doctors suspect myasthenia gravis.

 Other diagnostic tests are needed to confirm the diagnosis.
 They include electromyography (stimulating muscles, then recording their electrical activity) and blood tests to detect antibodies to acetylcholine receptors and sometimes the other antibodies present in people with the disorder.
 Blood tests are also done to check for other disorders, including thyroid disorders.